AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||baddomain.com^$app=~org.example.app` — a rule to block requests that match the specified mask, and are sent from any app save for the `org.example.app`.
 * `||baddomain.com^$app=~org.example.app1|~org.example.app2` — same as above, but now two apps are excluded: `org.example.app1` and `org.example.app2`.

-> **Compatibility with different versions of AdGuard.** Only AdGuard for Windows, Mac, Android are technically capable of using this type of rules.
+> **Compatibility with different versions of AdGuard.** Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$app` modifier.

 <a id="redirect-modifier"></a>